SteveRxD/Blog2/content/authors/admin/_index.md

 education:
   courses:
-  - course: MSc in Develepment Economics
+  - course: MSc in Development Economics
-    institution: School of Oriental & African Studies, University of London
+    institution: SOAS, University of London
     year: 2009
   - course: BCom(Hons) in Economics
     institution: Victoria University of Wellington, New Zealand